 Coma Berenices, the flowing tresses of an Egyptian queen, from the Uranographia of Johann Bode (1801).
 The ‘nebulous mass’ described by Ptolemy that formed the basis of the constellation is in the upper right part of the illustration, on the crown of the hair.

 A hair-raising story

-Berenice was a real person who, in the third century BC, married her brother, Ptolemy III Euergetes, as was the tradition of the Egyptian royal family.
+Berenice was a real person who, in 246 BC, married her cousin, Ptolemy III Euergetes (Hyginus says she was his sister, but that was a different Berenice).
 Berenice was reputedly a great horsewoman who had already distinguished herself in battle.
 Hyginus, who deals with the star group under Leo in his Poetic Astronomy, tells the following story.

 It seems that a few days after their marriage Ptolemy set out to attack Asia.
 Berenice vowed that if he returned victorious she would cut off her hair in gratitude to the gods.
 On Ptolemy’s safe return, the relieved Berenice carried out her promise and placed her hair in the temple dedicated to her mother Arsinoë (identified after her death with Aphrodite) at Zephyrium near the modern Aswan.
 But the following day the tresses were missing.
 What really happened to them is not recorded, but Conon of Samos, a mathematician and astronomer who worked at Alexandria, pointed out the group of stars near the tail of the lion, telling the king that the hair of Berenice had gone to join the constellations.